jj-semantic-web-com/rya-sparql-endpoint/README.md

   * Web Browser

-    The proposed SPARQL Endpoint offers the possibility to easily customize the SPARQL Endpoint and SPARQL Results within a browser
+    The proposed SPARQL Endpoint offers the possibility to easily customize the SPARQL Endpoint and SPARQL Results within a browser.
+When issuing requests containing application/xhtml+xml or text/html as the accept header (the default in a modern web browser) the SPARQL Endpoint will use a MAVWriter (ModelAndView writer implementation of sesame's infrastructure).
+The corresponding writer (TupleQueryMAVWriter, GraphQueryMAVWriter and BooleanQueryMAVWriter) will use JSP templates that are easily customizable via styles or re-coding of JSP.
+By default those writers expose valid XHTML documents, in the case of GraphQueryMAVWriter for graph queries (CONSTRUCT, DESCRIBE) a valid xhtml+rdfa document will be generated.

 * Content-Negotiation